 Set your sights on your ultimate goal, and advance quickly to the BSN and the MS in Nursing degree.
 This program allows students to complete three graduate level courses in the BSN portion of the curriculum which provides a head start in the Master of Science program.

 The Education focus includes teaching and learning theory, curriculum development and evaluation.
-The Management focus entails course work in human resource development, economics and budgeting.
-Both focus options include a 105 hour practicum class.
-This practicum is designed to provide an opportunity to apply the skills and principles taught in the theory portion of the focus area in an authentic health care management or education environment.
-It is recommended that the practicum requirement be completed in a facility outside that of the student’s place of employment.
+The Management focus entails course work in leadership development, financial management, current legal and economic requirements and industry trends.
+Both focus options include practicum experiences that total 210 hours providing you with an opportunity to apply theory in authentic health care management or education environments.

 Learn How Your Past Education Counts